imcynic/PikAiel/README.md

 -   Simply open `run.bat` if you're on Windows.
 This will install all pre-requisites, guide you through the process of setting up the bot and run it for you.

--   If `run.bat` doesn't work, then open CMD and run `cd Discord-AI-Selfbot` to change directory to the bot files directory
+-   If `run.bat` doesn't work, then open CMD and run `cd PikAiel` to change directory to the bot files directory
 -   Create a virtual environment by running `python -m venv bot-env`
 -   Activate the virtual environment by running `bot-env\Scripts\activate.bat`
 -   Run `pip install -r requirements.txt` to install all the dependencies